sholladay/os-proxy/README.md

 | `unwatch` | Path(s)               | Watcher (singleton)    | Stop monitoring the proxy config store.          |

 ## Contributing
-See our [contribution guidelines](https://github.com/sholladay/os-proxy/blob/master/CONTRIBUTING.md "The guidelines for being involved in this project.") for mode details.
+See our [contributing guidelines](https://github.com/sholladay/os-proxy/blob/master/CONTRIBUTING.md "The guidelines for being involved in this project.") for more details.

 1. [Fork it](https://github.com/sholladay/os-proxy/fork).
 2. Create your feature branch: `git checkout -b my-new-feature`